bartvandebiezen/css-conventions/css-conventions.md

 - For comments outsides rules, start and end syntaxes should be on a separate line.
 Even for single line comments, because of consistency and making transitions between single and multi line (adding and removing lines) easier.
 - Comments inside rules (a.k.a. inline comments) can be written as 'single line comment': syntaxes and comment on the same line.
 - Do not add extra dividers to mark a section.
 If needed, change your code coloring to identify comment blocks.
-- Do not indent comments or start every line with special characters such as *s.
+- Do not indent comments or start every line with special characters such as asterisks.
 - Use markdown within comments.
 - Do not add line breaks for wrapping.